anandchndrn93/Test-Automation-Robot-Framework/README.md

 # Test-Automation-Robot-Framework
 This is a sample Test Automation framework using Robot Framework

 The freamework automates 6 test cases for https://www.saucedemo.com/.
-Tests have tag REG and SANITY. tests can be run based on their tages in parallel
+Tests have tags REG and SANITY. tests can be run based on their tages in parallel

 Desing pattern followed is page object model